b3-business/secretshare/README.md

 - Share secrets/passwords via a simple web interface
 - configureable expiration time for each secret

+- secrets are encrypted using AES-GCM 256-bit
+- secrets are encrypted and decrypted in the browser
+- secrets are stored in memory only, nothing is stored on the server

 ## Info

 SecretShare is a simple web application to share secrets or passwords with others.